 There could not be a more pressing time than now to unite with the Holy Family in order to save a culture that is internally eroding from the mischaracterizations of patriarchy and femininity.

 Several months ago I had the privilege of meeting with the men of our local Newman Center.
 I was asked to speak about patriarchy, the role of Catholic masculinity when raising a family in the true faith, and protecting the family in the context of sacramental union.

 While sitting around a fire discussing these weighty matters, something very concerning struck me; these men had been spiritually neutralized through the organized indoctrination of 3rd wave secular progressive feminism pervasive throughout our society’s education system.
-The cultural feminist implant, predicated on modernist liberal egalitarianism, had been secured deep in their psyche.
+The cultural feminist implant, predicated on modernist liberal egalitarianism and postmodern cultural Marxism had been secured deep in their psyche.

 A college campus is not a friendly environment for traditional masculinity to rear its patriarchal head.
 This is a fear that must be faced, conquered, and smashed to pieces.

 Our culture has adopted and institutionalized the narrative that men are inherently oppressive, lack higher ideals while slavishly satisfying bodily urges, and must be transformed into nice, obedient, mother-may-I little boys willing to do the bidding of the progressive feminist masters.

 Due to this distorted cultural inheritance, men in general, and Catholic men specifically, have lost their proper identity.

 Catholic men no longer know who they are, and they no longer know what it means to be a Warrior Saint.

 Let’s set the record straight on what Catholic masculinity amounts to: